-The Etame Complex is located 80km offshore Gabon.
+The Etame Complex is located 40km offshore South Gabon in the Lower Congo Basin.
 The Etame complex consists of 6 fields.
 The Etame field was the first discovery in 1998 with first oil in September 2002.
 The reservoir intervals are in the Lower Cretaceous lacustrine/fluvial Dentale and the coastal marine Gamba.
 There are currently 15 wells in the Etame Complex fields, all producers.
 Production is from a combination of primary depletion, aquifer drive and supported by artificial lift through ESPs and gas lift.